 In this blog series, we are highlighting the latest NYC new development projects by neighborhood.
 Our goal is to provide insight into the character of each of the neighborhoods, what is driving new development in these locations and general trends.
-This is the second in our series, in which we will be focusing on Central Park and Billionaire's Row.
+This is the second in our series, in which we will be focusing on Central Park apartments for sale and Billionaire's Row condos.

 Super-tall, thin, sexy and elegant!
 One would think I was referring to the latest runway models at fashion week, but, actually, I am referring to the new super-tall, ultra-luxury towers that have been rising along Billionaire’s Row.
 This is located along the 57th Street corridor, between 53rd and 60th streets and Park Avenue and Broadway.

 Expect to pay $20 million to $30 million for entry-level apartments in many of these trophy buildings, although certain buildings, like One57, which in 2013 was the pioneer in the neighborhood, have smaller units without Central Park views and, therefore, lower prices.
 While the intersection of 57 Street and Fifth Avenue has long been the epicenter of luxury in Manhattan, in terms of retail, it has never been home to the most exclusive of New York residential real estate.
 That, however, has forever changed, as you will see.

 Why here?
 Views of Central Park from the 57th Street corridor are stunning.
 The proximity of the 57th Street corridor to Central Park’s southern edge has fueled this ultra-luxury building boom.
 “As of right” zoning in this area makes it much easier to build a super-tall building here than in say the Upper West Side or Upper East Side, where they are all but forbidden.
 In addition, many of these skinny buildings are only now being made possible because of technological advances in construction, allowing narrow buildings pop up in seemingly impossible spaces.